mrcbax/frwl/README.md

 Docker Run
 ---

+By creating a script to create multiple containers and volumes to automate launching containers with different IPs will be able to test against many servers easily.

-An iamge has been provided at https://hub.docker.com/r/danuke/frwl
+ An image has been provided at https://hub.docker.com/r/danuke/frwl

 docker run -d --name frwl -v "localvolume":/from_russia_with_love_comp -e ServerIP="IP/Host" danukefl/frwl

 Contributors